R4ver/R4vers-Quest-ASL-Thumb-Parameters-VRC-CVR/README.md

 into your gesture layer on your `VRC Avatar Descriptor`.

 ## How to use
-In the unpacked release folder you'll find a folder named `ROVRC`.
-This is a very very early release of my OSC bundle program which interacts with OpenVR to read your thumb position on your Quest controller as well as Index controllers and assign a number to a given thumb position.
+In the unpacked release folder you'll find a folder named `rosc_thumbparams_standalone`.
+This is a standalone version of my thumb parameter module (OSC) which interacts with OpenVR to read your thumb position on your Quest controller as well as Index controllers and assign a number to a given thumb position.

 1. Start SteamVR / Game.
-2. Navigate to the `ROVRC` folder.
+2. Navigate to the `rosc_thumbparams_standalone` folder.
-3. Find the .exe file named `ROVRC` and launch it.
+3. Find the .exe file named `thumbparameters` and launch it.
-4. Go to the `Thumb Parameters` tab and toggle the module on in the top right.
-5. It should register which controller type you are using (Quest or Index) and also if it's connected to OVR.
 6. Open up the game if you haven't already and try any of the combos in the list below.

-This program is being reworked, but have no ETA currently.

 ## Gesture layout
 I've tried my best to make the overall flow of things feel natural to what you are doing in real life,